mitchell-cheng/AI-Algorithms-Impl/README.md

 # AI-Algorithms-Imp

-Python implementation of algorithms in Artificial Intelligence: A Modern Approach
+Implementation of algorithms from _Artificial Intelligence: A Modern Approach_

+## II Problem-solving

+### Chapter 3 Solving Problems by Searching